-Thus, when $M$ is of the form $CY^{3}\times S^1$, we may obtain $G_{2}-$instantons by solving the HYM equation over $CY^{3}$.
-This is the essential motivation for the analysis in this paper.
+Thus, by solving the HYM equation over $CY^{3}$, one obtains $G_{2}-$instantons over the product $CY^{3}\times S^1$, which is this article's motivation.
+For some further discussion of $G_2-$manifolds of the form $CY^3\times S^1$, see \cite{Baraglia}.

-\section{Asymptotically cylindrical Calabi-Yau $3-$folds}
+\subsection{Asymptotically cylindrical Calabi-Yau $3-$folds}

-I will give an abbreviated account of the building blocks in the construction of compact Riemannian $G_{2}-$manifolds developed by A. Kovalev \cite{kovalevzinho,kovalevzao}.
-These are achieved by gluing together, in an ingenious way, a pair of non-compact asymptotically cylindrical $7-$manifolds of holonomy $SU\left( 3\right) $ along their cylindrical ends.
-Such components are of the form $W\times S^{1}$, where $\left(W,\omega\right)$ is $3-$ fold given by a non-compact version of the Calabi conjecture, so we can anticipate that they will carry $G_{2}-$structures as discussed in \emph{Subsection \ref{Subsection Hemitian YM}}.
+I will give a brief account of the building blocks in the construction of compact $G_{2}-$manifolds by A. Kovalev \cite{kovalevzinho,kovalevzao}.
+These are achieved by gluing together, in an ingenious way, a pair of noncompact asymptotically cylindrical $7-$manifolds of holonomy $SU\left( 3\right) $ along their tubular ends.
+Such components are of the form $W\times S^{1}$, where $\left(W,\omega\right)$ is $3-$ fold given by a noncompact version of the Calabi conjecture, thus they carry $G_{2}-$structures as in \emph{Subsection \ref{Subsection Hemitian YM}}.